thiagorr162/thiagorr162.github.io/_pages/about.md

     <p style="text-align: center;">Me</p>

 news: false  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
+latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Currently, I’m working at SRBR as an artificial intelligence specialist, playing a crucial role in generating innovative resources in the healthcare field for Samsung devices.
-My experience includes working with time-series data and sensor information from various mobile devices and wearables.
+I am a highly skilled AI researcher and Data Scientist with a Ph.D. in Mathematics/Statistical Learning from IMPA.
+My expertise encompasses machine learning, deep learning, and natural language processing.
+With a strong foundation in theoretical knowledge, I have successfully led and contributed to industry projects that have gained national recognition.
+I am passionate about leveraging AI to solve real-world problems and am dedicated to advancing the field through research and innovation.